- Download our Moving to Turkey Guide (PDF)

 With a developed transport infrastructure, it’s quite easy to get around Turkey.
-Most towns and cities have taxis and bus services.
-Railway and bus routes also connect most destinations across the country.
-The road network is well developed, so it’s possible to drive in Turkey.
-However, driving conditions are not of a high standard.
+Most towns and cities have taxis and bus services, and railway and bus routes also connect most destinations across the country.
+The road network is well developed, so it’s possible to drive in Turkey, but driving conditions are not always of a high standard.

 Public transport in Turkey

 Most buses are air-conditioned and offer a good quality service.
 Many are staffed by assistants who serve drinks and snacks.
-Long-distance Turkish buses aren’t usually equipped with onboard toilets.
-However, there are frequent stops at rest stops along the way.
-Cell phone use is generally restricted on many buses.
-Expats may get a few dirty looks if talking too loudly on a bus.
+Long-distance Turkish buses aren’t usually equipped with onboard toilets, but there are frequent stops at rest stops along the way.
+Cell phone use is generally restricted on many buses and expats may get a few dirty looks if talking too loudly.

 On some routes, there are comfortable seating and sleeping compartments.
-The high-speed Istanbul to Ankara line is the most used in Turkey.
-There are several daily trains on this line.
+The high-speed Istanbul to Ankara line is the most used in Turkey, with several daily trains operating on this line.
 Delays are frequent, but the journey generally takes between six and ten hours.

 There are also metro systems in many of Turkey's main cities, including Istanbul, Ankara, Bursa, Adana and İzmir.
 Some cities and towns in Turkey also have light rail transit systems, including trams.